 It is also important to note that being trauma-informed means that there are important ways to navigate trauma story and it doesn’t always mean that re-telling the trauma is required to heal from it.

-• I have a BS in Psychology, an MA in Counseling, an LPC awarded via the Center for Credentialing and Education and the Department of Regulatory Agencies of Colorado, a BCC awarded by the Center for Credentialing and Education and the Institute for Life Coach Training.
+• I have a BS in Psychology, an MA in Counseling from Liberty*, an LPC awarded via the Center for Credentialing and Education and the Department of Regulatory Agencies of Colorado, a BCC awarded by the Center for Credentialing and Education and the Institute for Life Coach Training.

 LPC.0019520